-School staff will only assist the minor student in applying sunscreen with the parent's written authorization and according to label directions or, if applicable, written instructions from the minor student's physician.
+Technology center staff will only assist the minor student in applying sunscreen with the parent's written authorization and according to label directions or, if applicable, written instructions from the minor student's physician.
 The sunscreen must be in the original container indicating:

-• Ingredients; and

-• Directions for Application.
+- Ingredients; and - Directions for Application.